thejosejorge/futcal-for-scriptable/README.md

 * Next match
     * Competition and round
     * Home and Away teams
-    * Time and date (or current result if match is ongoing)
+    * Time and date (or current result and playing time if match is ongoing)
 * League table
     * Position, Team, Matches played, Wins, Draws, Losses and Points